DiruSec/PSO2_video_remover/README.md

 # PSO2 Video Remover
 ## Usage
-Just execute it.
+Place it in the game root dictionary (which contains `pso2_bin` folder) and execute it.
-Need internet connection.
+Needs internet connection.